 - To analyse the concept of Asian currencies

 Sample of the subject - The Asian Clearing Union (ACU):

-The Asian Clearing Union (ACU) is the easier
+The Asian Clearing Union (ACU) is the easier form of payment

 agreements whereby the members settle international payments for intra-regional